asimovian/old-plur-backup/doc/plur/.plan/roylaurie.md

 Recently ...
 ------------

-Creates a very basic testing framework for unit tests.
+Created a very basic testing framework for unit tests.

 Merged all pre-existing libraries into one area and generally standardized them to fit with the new structure.